-This is the second episode of Atlassian.FM by iDalko, a podcast on everything Atlassian.
-In this episode, Kamil Beer, an Atlassian consultant takes a deep dive into how to efficiently use Jira for HR operations and cutting costs in the process.
+This is the second episode of Atlassian.FM by Idalko, is a podcast on everything Atlassian.
+In this episode, Kamil Beer, an Atlassian consultant, takes a deep dive into how to efficiently use Jira for HR operations and cut costs in the process.

 About this episode: